United Airlines Changes How You Check Into Flights: See What's New

 Starting on Tuesday, June 3, United will require all domestic travelers to check in at least 45 minutes before departure.
-That's down from the previous 30-minute cut-off.
+That's 15 minutes earlier than the previous 30-minute cut-off for passengers without checked bags.

 With the new policy, late check-ins could mean losing your seat or your luggage.